skylerwlewis/MUDOmahaAutoCreditCardPay/README.md

+> [!NOTE]
+> I no longer use this project, so I am archiving this project's repository.
+I and am keeping it here as a reference for the future.

 # MUD Omaha Auto Credit Card Pay

 This is a Java project that uses Selenium, chromedriver, and Gmail to pay an MUD Omaha bill using the credit card saved in the account's wallet.